For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - Homework assignment - just west of the gazebo is a funny looking swimming pool (The Lido Pool) - do you recognize it?
 To see it you may have to go south down Peninsula Rd. a half-dozen "clicks" and look back towards the northwest.

 - Church Park / Pew Arena - This is not a terribly interesting picture, yet in it you are seeing a place where the cast and crew spent a LOT of time - inside that building were housed a number of sets used in the series, including the interior of the Haven Police Station, interior of Duke's Boat, and interior of Audrey's apartment over the Grey Gull.
-If you switch to the overhead Google Map view and use the "earth" view which shows the satellite photo you will notice this is a complex of buildings and there are tennis courts - these are featured in at least one episode, Season 1 Episode 5 where a woman's trouble causes men to age and die rapidly - a man dies right on the tennis courts there.
+If you switch to the overhead Google Map view and use the "earth" view which shows the satellite photo you will notice this is a complex of buildings and there are tennis courts - these courts are featured in at least one episode, Season 1 Episode 5 where a woman's trouble causes men to age and die rapidly - a man dies right on the tennis courts there.
 Just north and a little west is a large expanse with a couple of schools.
+The Arena was also recently used for sets for the Lifetime movie "Sea Change".

 - MAJOR Homework Assignment - if you go west along Pig Loop Road looking at the huge space outside the arena, as you come to the corner, you can see a green Pontiac van shoved in the corner.
 It's a little hard to see through the foliage and chain link fence, but it looks kind of beat up.
 I'm 95% certain this is the van seen flipping over and tumbling down the road just over 21 minutes into season 5 episode 1.
 Hopefully Google will keep this one archived - it's from August 2014.
 Now, use the little widget to change to the version from August 2012.
 If you look through the fence you will see a "Haven" ambulance.
 And if you keep the date set to August 2012 and work your way back east towards the entrance, and keep looking towards that corner, behind the ambulance you will see...THE BRONCO.
 BAM!